avolab/episystem-workshop/scChIC-seq_tutorial.md

 # Step 5: Detecting enriched regions (peak calling)

 We could see in the scChIC-seq data some enriched regions that differ across samples.
 We now would like to call these regions to obtain their coordinates, using `hiddenDomains`.
 Perhaps the number of peaks predicted in each region across each sample may be clues to what cell type each sample is.

+After running `hiddenDomains`, visualize the `.bed` files by downloading them onto your computer and opening them with `IGV`.

 > ###  Hands-on: Peak calling
 >